 Art impacts people by compelling us with beauty rather than convincing us with data.
 It hits us in the heart rather than the head.
-Movies are great way to show people the compelling beauty behind Christian ideals like love and sacrifice and can connect with people in a way that a talk or academic lesson may not.
+Movies are great way to show people the compelling beauty behind Christian ideals like kindness, and can connect with people in a way that a talk or academic lesson may not.